-My pick of urban observatory decks, based on a few criteria that I thought would be important in the selection process.
+My pick of urban observatory decks is based on a few criteria that I thought would be important in the selection process.
 First, the city itself has to have a unique and spectacular cityscape for the viewers to appreciate; Secondly, the observatory deck has to offer the best angle of the iconic landmarks with the backdrop of the stunning skyline.
 Therefore, some of the choices are tough, and they might not be the landmark itself.
-Instead – they are my “even-better” choices.
+Instead – they are my “even better” choices.
 Hmm.

 #10 Kuala Lumpur

 The view – Tropical greenery of the bustling city and the world’s tallest twin tower

 The usual choice: The PETRONAS Twin Towers

 My “even-better” choice: The Menara

 There are lots of things that give you Monday blue…

 Waking up on a dreary morning after a night of thunder downpour….